Info

 Aid Stations

-There are 13 aid stations along the marathon course, 7 aid stations along the half marathon course and 4 aid stations along the 10k course.
-All aid stations will be supplied with electrolyte drink, water, portable restrooms, and first aid.
-When passing an aid station, runners will always be offered electrolyte first and water second.
-Certain aid stations will also be supplied with energy gels and other amenities.
+Aid stations are situated roughly every 2 miles along the course.
+There are 12 aid stations along the marathon course, 7 aid stations along the half marathon course and 5 aid stations along the 10 Miler course.
+The 5K will have one aid station.
+All aid stations will be supplied with Gatorade Endurance, water, portable restrooms, and first aid.
+When passing an aid station, runners will always be offered Gatorade Endurance first and water second.
+Certain aid stations will also be supplied with Carbs Fuel 25g energy gels and other amenities.
 Additionally, several aid stations will be supplied with muscle relief, energy gels, fruit, and medical personnel.
-See Aid Station Map below for details on exact locations and amenities at each aid station.

 In an effort to contain waste and facilitate cleanup operations, runners are asked to discard trash and shed clothing as close as possible to an aid station rather than elsewhere along the course.
 Any clothing that is shed along the course or at an aid station will be collected and donated to charity.